benoitthore/KeyFrame/doc.md

 # Documentation

-## Introduction
-TODO

 ## Building

 ### Define your model
-In order to use this library you first need to define the class where the data will be held, following these constraints:
+First thing you need to do is define the class where the data will be held, following these constraints:

 - Each property that you want to animate needs to be of type MutableList<FrameProperty<T>>
-- The class itself **MUST HAVE AN EMPTY CONSTRUCTOR**
+- The model class **MUST HAVE AN EMPTY CONSTRUCTOR**
+- The model class must override Normalizable

 ```kotlin
 class CircleData(